ProjectMilestonegroupL/MilestoneProject/README.md

 ### Code

-The notebook `train.ipynb` contains a complete training procedure.
+The notebook `train.ipynb` contains a complete training procedure. (remplacer par notre doc)

 In addition, here is a brief description of what each of the provided Python files does:
 - `dataset.py`: Contains `PatchPairsDataset`, a PyTorch Dataset class that loads pairs of images and their target, as well as a function to split datasets into training and validation sets.